kazumarks/kazumarks.github.io/emerald_codes.md

 # Emerald ACE Codes I have made

-Most are for Japanese as that language is easier to write ACE codes for

 ## Thumb-ARM Bootstrap (JAP)

 Name any Pokemon \[ちッいぃ␣\] then write these box names and execute.